nbommakanti/nbplots/README.md

 | 21 | -21 | NA       | NA        | 72       |

 The missing values are expected.
-Remember that we do not expect there to be values at (21, -21), the bottom right corner.
+Remember that, for example, we do not expect there to be values at the bottom right corner.
+We can see this above -- data are missing for coordinate pair (21, -21), location 72.

 We can then do step 2.